Biological Clockwork Makes the Universe Act Like a Brain

 Such a naturalistic, reductionist worldview must assume that cells have no purposeful design throughout their intricate communication.
 There is no cosmic plan behind homeostasis, which is the process of maintaining internal stability.
 All adaptations to change occur without direction.
 Purposelessness is the base beneath all reproductive activity accomplished by the conversion of nutrients into energy, removal of waste products, the transcription of RNA from DNA, the translation of proteins from RNA, and the expansion and maturation of cells that are specialized with specific functions.
 We are expected to see blind and mindless watchmakers in the interconnected series of on-off switches and rhythmic behaviors, enabling genes and proteins to interact.

 It is assumed that the time-keeping accomplished by biological oscillators and synchronizers is done with pitiless indifference to the accomplishment of the task, even though we regularly see life stubbornly striving to survive.
-Random chance is believed to characterize these complex networks of molecular interactions that can fuse together cooperative and contradictory signals/cues, haphazardly, but still, somehow magically hit their target every time.
+Random chance is believed to characterize these complex networks of molecular interactions that can haphazardly fuse together cooperative and contradictory signals/cues, but still somehow magically hit their target every time.

 Well…not every time.
 But just enough to contribute to a world that appears stable enough for you and I to walk and swim around, in spite of all the reported dangers.